-The American Psychiatric Association (APA) published the Diagnostic and Statistical Manual of Mental Disorders (5th edition, 2013), which is the reference healthcare providers use to diagnose mental and behavioral conditions, including autism.
+The American Psychiatric Association (APA) published the Diagnostic and Statistical Manual of Mental Disorders (5th edition, 2013), a reference healthcare providers use to diagnose mental and behavioral conditions, including autism.
 In the previous edition (DSM-IV), autism was divided into 5 subcategories: Autism, Asperger’s, Pervasive Developmental Disorder-NOS, Rett’s Syndrome, and Childhood Disintegrative Disorder.
 In the revised edition, there are no subcategories and the diagnostic designation is Autism Spectrum Disorder.

 Autism is a developmental disability that typically appears during early childhood and can impact social skills, communication, relationships, and self-regulation.
 It is defined by a certain set of behaviors and is termed a spectrum condition because it affects people differently and to varying degrees of severity.

 National Autism Association, Autism Fact Sheet

 - Persistent weaknesses in social communication & social interaction in multiple situations

 - Restricted, repetitive patterns of behavior, interests, or activities (hand flapping, circling, rocking, lining up toys rather than playing with them)

-- Symptoms must be present in the early developmental period (usually around 3 years old), but may not be understood as symptoms until the child is older and social demands become difficult to manage.
+- Symptoms present in early developmental period (usually around 3 years old), although they may not be recognized as such until later.

 - Symptoms cause significant impairment in social, occupational, or other important areas of current functioning.